OpenMW/openmw-deps-build/README.md

 Any pushes should create a branch/commit on the openmw-dep repo.
 However, the manifest file links will not work.
 You will need to create a tag/release for that to work.

-## Testing OpenMW with MacOS
+## Testing OpenMW with MacOS (for building on arm64 for arm64)

-Note: needs autoconf-archive installed: `brew install autoconf-archive`
+You need to install the following: `brew install autoconf autoconf-archive automake`

 1. `vcpkg install --overlay-ports=ports --overlay-triplets=triplets --triplet arm64-osx-dynamic`
 1. `vcpkg export --x-all-installed --raw --output vcpkg-macos-test --output-dir DIRECTORY`

-You will need to change the variables towards the top of the file to:
+You will need to change the variables towards the top of the OpenMW `before_script.macos.sh` file to:

 ```
 DEPENDENCIES_ROOT_PATH="/DIRECTORY/vcpkg-macos-test"